Have you heard about the ecological benefits of the no-till garden? Replace your old habits with these essential steps for a successful transition.

 Image via Flicker

-The first rule of protecting the soil in a no-till garden is: Don’t walk in the beds.
-While in the tilled garden the soil is loosened every year mechanically, the only way to keep soil loose for planting in the no-till garden is by avoiding compaction.
+Tilled garden the soil is loosened every year mechanically, but to keep soil loose in the no-till garden you need to avoid compaction.
 Compaction destroys beneficial soil organisms, their tunnels that allow air and water to infiltrate the soil, and the naturally loose, crumbly texture of healthy soil.

 The No-Till Garden into the Future

-Although the no-till garden is simply trading one activity (tilling) for another (supporting healthy soil), I believe you will get more joy and satisfaction out of observing your garden and learning how to fertilize, support, and protect your soil.
-Respect it as a living, breathing organism made up of billions of micro-organisms (like humans) and you’ll be on your way to having a successful, abundant garden.
+At first, the no-till garden is simply trading one activity (tilling) for another (supporting healthy soil).
+However, you’ll get more joy and satisfaction out of learning how to fertilize, support, and protect your soil.
+Respect the role of microorganisms and you’ll be on your way to having a successful, abundant garden.

 Have you transitioned to a no-till garden?
 What has your experience been like?